ON THIS PAGE: You will learn about how doctors describe myeloma’s growth or spread. This is called the stage. Use the menu to see other pages.

 Higher blood levels of LDH indicate a poorer prognosis.

-Abnormalities of chromosomes (cytogenetics) in the cancer cells may show how aggressive the cancer is.
+Abnormalities of chromosomes (determined by cytogenetics) in the cancer cells may show how aggressive the cancer is.
 This approach to testing the genetics of the myeloma include FISH and even the testing of individual gene mutations.

 A plasma cell labeling index can be done in a specialized laboratory using bone marrow samples to find out how fast the cancer cells are growing.